Leosuziqi/Chrimtax-Lucky-Draw-App-with-Python-Tkinter/README.md

 Additional Change Requirements from Users:
 1. Entry in Window to input the total number of guests
+2. Re-draw function to eliminate the last result and re-generate a diffent value

 ## Demo Video / Link